bodo-ai/Bodo/docs/docs/api_docs/dataframe_lib/dataframe/apply.md

 from within the execution pipeline are avoided.

 !!! note
-    Calling `BodoDataFrame.apply` will immediately execute a plan if this JIT compilation fails to generate a small sample of the BodoDataFrame and then call `pandas.DataFrame.apply` on the sample to infer output types before proceeding with lazy evaluation.
+    Calling `BodoDataFrame.apply` will immediately execute a plan if this JIT compilation fails, generating a small sample of the BodoDataFrame and calling `pandas.DataFrame.apply` on the sample to infer output types before proceeding with lazy evaluation.

 !!! note